 Fast forward to 2008 and it was Warner Bros. that came knocking to adapt the comics.
-The script for the film was being illustrated by Australian TV Justin Monjo, and the animation will be developed by the creators of Happy Feet, Animalogic.
-It was also being developed with the view of turning it into a trilogy of movies.
+The script for the film was illustrated by Australian TV Justin Monjo, and the animation will be developed by the creators of Happy Feet, Animalogic.
+It was also being developed to turn it into a trilogy of movies.

 — Mark Osborne (@happyproduct) April 21, 2017

-It was in October 2019 when it was announced Netflix had secured the rights to the books and was planning to adapt it into a movie.
+It was in October 2019 when it was announced that Netflix had secured the books’ rights and was planning to adapt them into a movie.

 “Netflix is the perfect home for Bone.
 Fans of the books know that the story develops chapter-by-chapter and book-by-book.
 An animated series is exactly the way to do this!
 The team at Netflix understands Bone and is committed to doing something special — this is good news for kids and cartoon lovers all over the world.”

-In November 2021, Jeff Bone spoke to Polygon about the legacy of the comic (it was celebrating its 30th Birthday that year) and gave some insight into the series which we’ll be using throughout this article.
+In November 2021, Smith spoke to Polygon about the legacy of the comic (it was celebrating its 30th Birthday that year) and gave some insight into the series, which we’ll be using throughout this article.

-According to Jeff Bone the reason they chose Netflix (with their default position being to not adapt the property) was because “Netflix that understood it and knew what it was.”
+According to Jeff Smith, they chose Netflix (with their default position being not to adapt the property) because “Netflix that understood it and knew what it was.”

-Netflix’s adaptation was going to be in 2D and was going to largely stick to the comics the show would be based on.
-Bone spoke about the plans for the show saying:
+Netflix’s adaptation was going to be in 2D and largely stick to the comics the show would be based on.
+Bone spoke about the plans for the show, saying:

 “They’re [Netflix] like, “We’ll do it as an animated serial.
 We’ll follow the book and it’ll unfold in much the same way that it did in the chapters of the comics.”
 So I was like, “Well, all right.
 I guess you do kind of get it.”
 We’re in the writing process.
 I will never allow myself to believe it’s really going to happen until it’s actually on TV [laughs].
 I’ve been through it too much.
 So I can’t just say, “Yeah, it’s going to happen.”
 But it is going to happen.
 I’m pretty sure this time.”